-• Vacuum packaging is appropriate for smoked fish but not for fresh fish.

-• Whole crab cooked in shells in a licensed facility can be sold on ice, but vendors should provide a barrier to prevent customers from touching the product.

-- Food packages should be in good condition and protect contents so that food is not adulterated or contaminated. - Fresh or frozen whole fish may be sold unpackaged on ice.
-Wrap or Cover - Some products are not potentially hazardous but need extra protection because customers cannot wash them.
+- Vacuum packaging is appropriate for smoked fish but not for fresh fish. - Whole crab cooked in shells in a licensed facility can be sold on ice, but vendors should provide a barrier to prevent customers from touching the product. - Food packages should be in good condition and protect contents so that food is not adulterated or contaminated. - Whole, fresh or frozen, fish, may be sold unpacked on ice.
+The fish needs to be wrapped or covered. - Some products are not potentially hazardous but need extra protection because customers cannot wash them.
 Baked goods are the most common example.
 Vendors have two options: packaging these items in a licensed facility or selling from enclosed bulk containers.
 Those who choose to sell from covered bulk containers must set up and use a hand washing station and must follow procedures in these guidelines to avoid contamination.
 Acceptable methods to remove food from covered bulk containers include clean tongs or other utensils, single-use gloves, and wax paper sheets.